The Blondes In Bombshell Tell Their Own Story About Fox News

 Advertisement

 When it came to the fictional Kayla, Morgan had a clean slate.
 However, she did look to a real person for visual help: 27-year-old conservative political commentator and Fox News host Tomi Lahren.
-In the film, Kayla’s blonde is sleek and icy like Lahren’s, the color of a towheaded child’s.
-“My inspiration of Kayla’s color was inspired by Lahren but was strictly visual,” said Morgan, who kept the wig looking fresh and cool-toned with Tressa Watercolors, a line of color-depositing and toning shampoos.
+In the film, Kayla’s blonde is sleek and icy like Lahren’s, the colour of a towheaded child’s.
+“My inspiration of Kayla’s colour was inspired by Lahren but was strictly visual,” said Morgan, who kept the wig looking fresh and cool-toned with Tressa Watercolours, a line of colour-depositing and toning shampoos.
 “I liked [Lahren’s] modernity and the white blonde was so striking.”

 Advertisement